satyavamsiprakash-bit/Survey-App/README.md

-# Community Summit Registration
+# DS Digital solutions Connect Registration

-This is an elegant web application for managing attendee registrations for a community summit.
+This is an elegant web application for managing attendee registrations for DS Digital solutions Connect.
 It features a clean, modern user interface and leverages the Gemini API to provide personalized session and networking suggestions to attendees based on their professional background and challenges.

 ## ✨ Features